Bira/octopus-carnival/_posts/2018-06-20-modern-delver-loadouts.md

 high-tech substitute for the good old pickaxe.
 High-Tech also doesn't talk about Group Basics, opting to break that convenient abstraction down into its components.
-However, I believe it's safe to assume that like Personal Basics the modern version costs and weights the same but includes moder modern items (like a camp stove and its propane tank).
+However, I believe it's safe to assume that like Personal Basics the modern version costs and weights the same but includes more modern items (like a camp stove and its propane tank).

 The resulting kit is still quite a bit lighter than the original because TL 8